Rivets vs Bolts vs Welding Connection: Difference Explained

 From the perspective of bearing force, riveting has better shear bearing capacity but poorer tensile bearing capacity.
 Bolted connections can bear both tension and shear strength.
 Welding can also bear tension and shear strength but is susceptible to tearing.

-In terms of changing the material properties of parts, welding has the greatest impact, and residual stress and deformation are serious.
-This is tolerable for bridges and cars, but not ideal for aerodynamic shapes such as aircraft surfaces.
+Welding has the greatest impact on material properties, causing significant residual stress and deformation.
+This is tolerable for bridges and cars but not ideal for aerodynamic shapes such as aircraft surfaces.

 PS1: Weld defects are relatively difficult to control, resulting in inconsistent fatigue properties.